metabrainz/picard-docs/functions/list_by_name.rst

 :orphan:

-Appendix E: Scripting Functions Listed Alphabetically
+Appendix D: Scripting Functions Listed Alphabetically
 =====================================================

 .. only:: not epub